souzamarlon/bootcamp-fastfeet/README.md

 # Install dependencies for the mobile
 $ cd mobile
 $ yarn

-It is necessary to change the IP in api.js to IP where you installed the back end.
+It is necessary to change the IP in the api.js file to IP where you installed the back end.
-You can find the api.js file accessing src/services/api.js
+You can find the api.js file in src/services/api.js

 # Start React Native Server
 $ react-native start